vladikoff/cubeslam-mirror/README.md

   * `round` - set to a number to start at that particular round
   * `extras` - set to a comma separated list of extras to override the level extras.
   * `framerate` - set to a number to set the games framerate
+  * `speed` - set to a number to set the games unit speed. which all speeds are based upon.

 ### Localization